wiris/html-integrations/CODE_OF_CONDUCT.md

 ## Expected behavior

  - **Respect**.
 We may not agree always between us, but this is not a excuse to have bad manners against the other people.
-I'ts important to mantain a respectull comunity to feel confortable and be more productive.
+It's important to maintain a respectful community to feel comfortable and be more productive.

  - **Be professional**.
-We are a community of profeswsional, so it's important to remain like that and be careful of the words we choose.
+We are a community of professional, so it's important to remain like that and be careful of the words we choose.

  - **Be responsible**.
 It is important at work to remain responsible and to act accordingly, since our actions and our contributions can have an effect on other people and projects.